Screen – Central Station (Central do Brasil)

 When she ends up in charge of Josué, a cheeky little boy whose mother was killed accidentally, she quickly sells him to an orphan broker in order to afford a new TV set.
 However, at this point something clicks in Dora’s mind, and her outlook on life starts changing.
-She sneaks the boy out of the squalid apartment where she had left him, and takes him on an arduous journey to find his lost father whose name happens to be Jesus.
+She sneaks the boy out of the squalid apartment where she had abandoned him, and takes him on an arduous journey to find his lost father whose name happens to be Jesus.
 The landscape becomes arid and pure away from the filthy city.
-Along the way, Dora and Josué stumble through experiences with alcohol and sexual innuendo, and they lose all their earthly belongings including the child smuggler’s payment.
+Along the way, Dora and Josué stumble through experiences with alcohol and sexual innuendo, and they lose all their earthly belongings, including the child smuggler’s payment.
 Just when it appears that they are utterly lost (in every possible way), they come across a religious festival, a colorful, primitive and intense revival.
 Near-starved, Dora teeters and faints in a crowded sanctuary chock-full of candles and holy images.

 The following morning, Dora and Josué are revivified.
 They find Josué’s brothers in a village that looks like the end of the world.
 The brothers are near-Biblical in their simplicity and their power.
 Her mission fulfilled, Dora boards a bus back to Rio, having undergone the most amazing change.
 For years, I so envied Dora’s change, not realizing that it was within my reach.
 How blessed I am that God loves old fools and is willing to work patiently on them.